Dental day surgery under general anaesthetic

 - your GP’s name, address and postcode if you have moved to a new GP surgery since making your appointment

-- any mobility aids, such as a walking stick or walking frame
+- any mobility aids, such as a walking stick or walking frame (a zimmer frame)

 At the hospital